GoneRogueProductions/chordcss/readme.md

 ### Coming soon!
-# shorthandCSS
+# chordCSS
 <em>The best solution for CSS.
 Include in every project.</em>

-shorthandCSS allows you to seamlessly write CSS without the hassle.
+chordCSS allows you to seamlessly write CSS without the hassle.

 ## For example...
  - Instead of this: `<a href="#" style="text-decoration: none; color: black;">Hello World!</a>`<br>